jaasonw/blog.jason-wong.me/src/posts/protein-math.md

 1. Food consists of 3 macronutrients that we care about: Carbs, Fat, and Protein.
 They all do different things for your body but obviously this article will focus on protein
 2. To lose weight you need to be in a calorie deficit and to gain weight you need to be in a calorie surplus.
 There are calculators for this online
 3. To build muscle you need 0.8 - 1 gram per pound of lean muscle mass.
-This can be hard to calculate so often times people will generalize it to 0.8 - 1 gram per pound of body weight instead
+This can be hard to calculate so often times people will generalize it to 0.8 - 1 gram per pound of body weight instead.
+Of course, none of this matters though without regular resistance training to actually stimulate muscle growth.
+Protein is just the bricks, and excercise is the construction work you need to actually build the wall

 Sources